pingcap/docs-cn/v3.0/reference/tools/data-migration/configure/overview.md

 ## DM process configuration files

 - `inventory.ini`: The configuration file of deploying DM using DM-Ansible.
 You need to edit it based on your machine topology.
 For details, see [Edit the `inventory.ini` file to orchestrate the DM cluster](/v3.0/how-to/deploy/data-migration-with-ansible.md#step-7-edit-the-inventoryini-file-to-orchestrate-the-dm-cluster).
 - `dm-master.toml`: The configuration file of running the DM-master process, including the topology information of the DM cluster and the corresponding relationship between the MySQL instance and DM-worker (must be one-to-one relationship).
 When you use DM-Ansible to deploy DM, `dm-master.toml` is generated automatically.
+Refer to [DM-master Configuration File](/v3.0/reference/tools/data-migration/configure/dm-master-configuration-file.md) to see more details.
 - `dm-worker.toml`: The configuration file of running the DM-worker process, including the upstream MySQL instance configuration and the relay log configuration.
 When you use DM-Ansible to deploy DM, `dm-worker.toml` is generated automatically.
+Refer to [DM-worker Configuration File](/v3.0/reference/tools/data-migration/configure/dm-master-configuration-file.md) to see more details.

 ## DM replication task configuration